arnetheduck/nlvm/README.md

 On the command line, `nlvm` is mostly compatible with `nim`.

-When compiling, `nlvm` will generate a single `.o` file with all code from your project and link it using `$CC` - this helps it pick the right flags for linking with the C library.
+For compiling pure Nimm code, you do not need a C compiler - `nlvm` will compile and link the code using the built-in `lld` linker:

     cd $SRC/nlvm/Nim/examples
     ../../nlvm/nlvm c fizzbuzz